shivam-n-patel/GitGithubSSHConfiguration/mac or linux/ssh-setup.md

-# Setting Up SSH Key for GitHub Authentication
+# Setting Up SSH Key for GitHub Authentication on Linux or Mac

 Follow the steps below to generate and configure an SSH key for secure authentication with GitHub.